-This short hike takes you to a natural amphitheater formed by white Navajo Sandstone.
+Whiterocks Amphitheater is a short hike in Snow Canyon State Park that takes you to a natural amphitheater formed by white Navajo Sandstone.
 It also features a white sand hill that kids love to play on.

 As an added bonus, it has plenty of petrified dunes to scramble to the top of, with rewarding views of Snow Canyon.